Two airlines suspend Iran flights as economy weakens

 Airlines already had to think twice over whether to maintain services to the country since Iran said in 2011 it had stopped providing fuel to European aircraft in retaliation for their refusal to fuel Iranian planes.

-Austrian Airlines suspended its service to Tehran for more than two months last summer because it could not be sure of getting its planes refuelled there.
-(Reporting By Maria Sheahan in Frankfurt and Sara Webb in Amsterdam; Additional reporting and writing by Yeganeh Torbati in Dubai; Editing by Tom Pfeiffer)
+Austrian Airlines suspended its service to Tehran for more than two months last summer because it could not be sure of getting its planes refueled there.

+Reporting By Maria Sheahan in Frankfurt and Sara Webb in Amsterdam; Additional reporting and writing by Yeganeh Torbati in Dubai; Editing by Tom Pfeiffer